 “This summit is the next step forward,” she said, so “Nebraskans can tackle climate changes issues facing the state together.”

 The event runs from 8:30 a.m. to 5 p.m., with a break from noon to 1 p.m. for lunch.
-Register for the event here.
+Registration is free; sign-up is here.